 Drydye only uses pure dye stuffs and Co2, which is even recycled.
 In particular, the process avoids the use of numerous chemicals, that even if removed may have left trace elements.
 Today, the traditional dyeing process complies with numerous standards to protect the end consumer.
 However, we know these have developed over time and we don’t know what effects may be identified from the current process in the future.
 Why take the risk?

 With drydye we can achieve the same color options as done with traditional dyeing.
-However, if the color does not match we can reprocess whereby the color is dropped off and we can dye again from fresh (rather than over dyeing).

 Also, when yarns are knitted into a structure the light refraction can cause the impression of the color to change.
 This is a particular issue if using dope dyed yarns as each separate construction can appear to be a different shade even knitted with the same colored yarn.
 We avoid this through dyeing the finished construction to match with the color master.

 Printing allows for either inks to be placed only where needed or (as we are developing) one color face fabric with sufficient penetration of ink that grin through becomes insignificant.

 The use of recycled yarns is now common throughout the industry and obviously we have access to all commercially available yarns.